oroinc/documentation/backend/entities/data-grids/how-to-pass-request-parameter-to-grid.rst

             # ...
         # ...

-Our goal is to set :contactId parameter with the value from the request.
+The goal is to set the :contactId parameter with the value from the request.

 Solution 1: Grid Parameter Binding
 ----------------------------------

-The easiest way that should be sufficient for most situations is to use the parameter binding option of the datasource to configure mapping between datagrid and query parameters.
+The easiest way (sufficient for most situations) is to use the parameter binding option of the datasource to configure the mapping between the datagrid and query parameters.

 You can do this by adding the ``bind_parameters`` option to your ``datagrids.yml`` using the following syntax: